Close Menu

 Understanding Bhutan's Tourism Policy

-Bhutan follows what it calls a “high value, low impact” tourism model.
-The government wants visitors who respect the culture and environment, not mass tourism that might damage either.
-As of 2022, the rules changed slightly, and independent travelers can now visit the Paro and Thimphu valleys without a guide.
+Bhutan follows a “high value, low impact” tourism model to protect culture and environment.
+As of 2022, independent travelers can visit the Paro and Thimphu valleys without a guide.

-However, most people still book through certified tour companies because going beyond these two areas requires a guide, and most of Bhutan’s famous sites are outside this zone.
-Tour companies are certified by the Tourism Council of Bhutan, and they arrange everything: hotels, meals, transportation, guides, and permits.
+However, most people still book through certified tour companies because going beyond these two areas requires a guide, and the most famous sites are outside this zone.
+Tour companies arrange everything: hotels, meals, transportation, guides, and permits.

-The guided tour option offers real benefits because your guide knows the best times to visit temples, can explain cultural practices, and handles any language barriers.
-Independent travel saves some money but limits where you can go and what you can see.
+The guided option offers real benefits since guides know the best times to visit temples, explain cultural practices, and handle language barriers.
+Independent travel saves money but limits where you can go.

 Bhutan Travel Costs Breakdown